 Novelist Lesley Glaister was born in Wellingborough, Northamptonshire, England.
 She grew up in Suffolk, moving to Sheffield with her first husband, where she took a degree with the Open University.
 She was 'discovered' by the novelist Hilary Mantel when she attended a course given by the Arvon Foundation in 1989.
 Mantel was so impressed by her writing that she recommended her to a literary agent.
 Lesley Glaister's first novel, Honour Thy Father, won both a Somerset Maugham Award and a Betty Trask Award.
 Her other novels include Trick or Treat, Limestone and Clay, for which she was awarded the Yorkshire Post Book Award (Yorkshire Author of the Year), Partial Eclipse and Now You See Me, the story of the unlikely relationship between Lamb, a former patient in a psychiatric ward, and Doggo, a fugitive on the run from the police.
 Her latest novel is Chosen (2010).
 Lesley Glaister lives with her husband between Sheffield and Orkney.
 She has three sons and teaches Creative Writing at Sheffield Hallam University.
 She is a Fellow of the Royal Society of Literature.
 Lesley was a winner of the 2014 Jerwood Fiction Uncovered Prize for Little Egypt.

-Joe Gores (1931--) was educated at Notre Dame University and Stanford University, served in the US Army, writing biographies of generals, and spent twelve years as a San Francisco private investigator.
-He is the author of the acclaimed DKA Files series and has written screenplays and television scripts.
+Joe Gores was educated at Notre Dame University and Stanford University, served in the US Army, writing biographies of generals, and spent twelve years as a San Francisco private investigator.
+He was the author of the acclaimed DKA Files series and has written screenplays and television scripts.
 He has won three Edgar Allan Awards and Japan's Maltese Falcon Award.

 Richard Grindal was born in New Delhi in 1920, where his father was working for the Indian Civil Service.
 He was educated at King's, Canterbury and won a scholarship to read modern history at Corpus Christi, Cambridge.
 During the war he joined the RAF.
 During the 1960s Richard worked for the Iron & Steel Federation.
 He was based in London, where he married and where his three children were born.
 His spiritual home, however, was Scotland; for over 20 years he travelled the world representing the Scotch Whisky industry and wrote a number of books about whisky.
 Writing and golf were his two great passions.
 He had 25 crime fiction titles published, some of which under his pen name of Richard Grayson.